ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 These files are special `.config` XML files residing in the `Config` subdirectory of the root directory where the runtime is installed (e.g.; `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config`) and contains settings that apply to an entire computer.
 That means that by simply modifying the `<runtime />` tag within a `machine.config` file, with the same content of our `.config` XML file trigger method, we can force any .NET Framework application installed on the system to load our arbitrary DLL at startup.

 {: .box-note}
-Keep in mind that backdooring applications via `machine.config` files will execute multiple shellcode.
+Keep in mind that backdooring applications via `machine.config` files will execute multiple shellcodes.
 To avoid this behavior you would need to use some kind of guardrail (e.g; [a mutex](https://github.com/ipSlav/DirtyCLR/blob/master/DirtyCLR/DirtyCLR.cs#L155)).

 ## Understanding .NET Memory Artifact
 To better understand what could be the main advantages of backdooring .NET Framework applications and abusing legitimate .NET functionalities and behaviors we first need to understand the difference between a legitimate memory artifacts within the Windows OS and  the ones generated by .NET and JIT processes.
 If you want to deep dive on the argument a great explanation of those differences can be found on the three-part blog post series [Masking Malicious Memory Artifacts](https://www.forrest-orr.net/post/malicious-memory-artifacts-part-i-dll-hollowing) written by [Forrest Orr](https://twitter.com/_ForrestOrr).
-For the sake of this research the main point of interest is related to private memory region, which is a specific memory category in Windows related to memory allocated on the `Stack` or dynamically on the `Heap`, hence allocated with `NtAllocateVirtualMemory`.
+For the sake of this research the main point of interest is related to memory regions categorized as `private`, which is a specific memory category in Windows related to memory allocated on the `Stack` or dynamically on the `Heap`, hence allocated with `NtAllocateVirtualMemory`.

 If you’re familiar with dynamically allocated memory you should know that those memory regions are normally allocated as `Read-Write (RW)` by modern Operating Systems.
 On the other hand, JIT processes tends to allocate and use a lot of dynamically allocated memory on the `Heap`, normally managed by `Garbage Collectors`, but with `Read-Write-Execute (RWX)` protection flags.
 This gives a great opportunity to attackers to blend-in within those process memory region space and potentially fly undetected by memory scanners, by masquerading themselves within False-Positives or even being filtered out by some of those.

 An example of this behavior can be seen in `Figure 1` while scanning a benign .NET Framework application with [Moneta](https://github.com/forrest-orr/moneta), returning a lot of memory IoC including, among others, several `abnormal private exutable memory regions`.
-As specified by Forrest all of those IoC are in fact False-Positives generate by the `Common Language Runtime (CLR)`, which tends to allocate big chunks of `RWX` memory regions both during its initialization phase and on runtime.
-To filters out all of those IoC Forrest implemented the `clr-heap` and `clr-prvx` flags, which you can see in action on the bottom part of the same image, showing no memory IoC on the same benign `SimpleDotNet.exe` application.
+As specified by Forrest all of those IoCs are in fact False-Positives generate by the `Common Language Runtime (CLR)`, which tends to allocate big chunks of `RWX` memory regions both during its initialization phase and on runtime.
+To filters out all of those IoCs Forrest implemented the `clr-heap` and `clr-prvx` flags, which you can see in action on the bottom part of the same image, showing no memory IoC on the same benign `SimpleDotNet.exe` application.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/moneta-benign.png">